 1.The Bill and Ted:

-I don’t know who thought it would be a “totally freakin awesome idea” to cut off the headstock.
+totally freakin awesome idea” to cut off the headstock.
 OK so cool you can go long periods of time without tuning.
 Way to go douche bag, you traded the aesthetic value of your instrument for a novelty feature.
-Why don’t you go buy a keytar and start a Weird Al cover band.
+Why don’t you go buy a

-Nothing screams that a musician lacks versatility than a bass like this.
+2. The Spinal Tap Nothing screams that a musician lacks versatility than a bass like this.
 We understand you are in a metal band, but why don’t you show how metal you are through your music.

 A part of being a musician is being able to master different styles of music with ease.
 Not only does this make you look like a one-sided player, but you would look ridiculous playing that bass with any other type of music.
 Would you really expect people to take you seriously if you played in a jazz group with this trash?
 Seriously, unless you are in a hardcore Spinal Tap cover band there is no need to buy this.